Central BC Railway and Forestry Museum

-The Prince George Railway & Forestry Museum is in Prince George, British Columbia.
+The Central BC Railway and Forestry Museum is a railway museum in Prince George, British Columbia.
 Its collection consists of over sixty pieces of rolling stock (including a 1906 steam locomotive being restored and a GMD GF6C electric locomotive), ten historical buildings and numerous smaller artifacts on an 8 acre site.
-The museum opened on July 20, 1986.
+The museum opened on 20 July 1986 and is operated by the Central British Columbia Railway and Forest Industry Museum Society.

 In 2025, a vintage Nathan M5 Airchime train horn was stolen from the museum, the third train horn theft it had experienced in the past year.

+History

+The society which created the museum, the Central British Columbia Railway and Forest Industry Museum Society, was incorporated on 22 March 1983 by six Prince George residents who restored a 1903 wooden snowplough.
+It originally operated as the Prince George-Nechako-Fraser Division of the Canadian Railroad Historical Association.
+As the disposal of historic rail equipment was growing, the community recognized the opportunity for a museum.
+On 5 March 1984, the city granted the association an 8 acre site, north of the Canadian National Railway yards.
+The museum officially opened on 20 July 1986, coinciding with Expo 86 in Vancouver and the 150th anniversary of rail travel in Canada.